The American Automobile Industry in World War Two

 In 1882 a young blacksmith of German descent named George Gerstenslager (b.1863) went to work for the Wehe Company.
 His younger brother Barney (b.
 1868) became associated with the firm and George eventually became its manager.
 Sometime around 1890 William T. Wehe retired, and the two Gerstenslager brothers purchased his share in the business which became known as Weimer & Gerstenslager.
 In 1904 the Weimer’s retired and sold their share in the firm to the Gerstenslagers who reorganized it as Gerstenslager Bros., manufacturers of Buggies, Phaetons, and Surreys, etc. The brothers knew that in order to expand the firm, they needed more skilled hands than the small community of Marshallville could supply.
 So, in 1907 they relocated to Wooster, Ohio, a much larger city located 15 miles southeast of Marshallville.
 The brothers reorganized as The Gerstenslager Company, 572 E. Liberty St., Wooster, Ohio.
 They continued to manufacture the same high-quality vehicles that they had built in Marshallville, only on a much grander scale.

 By 1929 it had become apparent to Gerstenslager management that their small Liberty Street factory was ill-suited to manufacture truck bodies in the quantities needed to fulfill incoming orders, so they relocated the business to a larger facility with room for expansion at 1425 E. Bowman St. The start of the Depression was not the best time to expand a business, but Gerstenslager’s high quality truck bodies remained in demand, and they were able to survive the Depression.
-Early on, the firm’s body designers had favored cab-forward and cab-over-engine (COE) chassis and a circa 1938 Gerstenslager catalog was filled with pictures of attractive aerodynamic vans.
-By the late 1930s, the US Post Office’s existing fleet of Model A Parcel Post delivery trucks were on their last legs and in 1940 the Government began a replacement program which included new ¾-ton Ford trucks with bodies supplied by Gerstenslager and Proctor-Keefe.
+Early on, the firm’s body designers had favored cab-forward and cab-over-engine (COE) chassis.
+A circa 1938 Gerstenslager catalog was filled with pictures of attractive aerodynamic vans.
+By the late 1930s, the US Post Office’s existing fleet of Model A Parcel Post delivery trucks was on their last legs and in 1940 the Government began a replacement program which included new ¾-ton Ford trucks with bodies supplied by Gerstenslager and Proctor-Keefe.

 Gerstenslager catalogs dating from the early 1950s pictures mainly large furniture delivery trucks and moving vans, built on a wide variety of chassis, most of which were of the cab-over engine variety.
 A large number of large White Series 3000 COE-based vans were depicted and a special White-Gerstenslager catalog was distributed to the nation’s White dealers.
 Although most of Gerstenslager Civil Defense trucks were less elaborate, they built large numbers throughout the 1950s and 1960s.

 The years from 1950 to 1954 brought five new versions of the Oscar Meyer Company’s Wienermobile, one of which is in the permanent collection of the Henry Ford Museum and Greenfield Village in Dearborn, Michigan.
-Built upon a Dodge chassis the hotdog on wheels featured a high-fidelity public address/sound system and “bunroof.”
+Built upon a Dodge chassis, the hotdog on wheels featured a high-fidelity public address/sound system and “bunroof.”

 In 1997 Gerstenslager was purchased for about $113 million in stock by John H. McConnell’s Worthington Industries, a leading diversified metal processing company headquartered in Columbus, Ohio.